paulsinclair51/briteTest/docs/Contributor_Guide.md

   and well‑scoped.
 - Update documentation as needed in parallel with code changes.
 - Ensure changes follow the Documentation Guidelines and Code Guidelines,
-- Update version numbers of modified versioned files as needed per the Vereioning Guidelines.
+- Update version numbers of modified versioned files as needed per the Versioning Guidelines.
 - Include test coverage for new behavior and modifications.
-- Ensure tests pass (run `make run` from the repository root).
+- Ensure tests pass: run `make run` from the repository root.

 #### Step 2: Create the Pull Request